 Gold comes in many forms, although sometimes we can’t recognize it for what it is.
 Such a something would be Diatomaceous Earth.
 People often ask me, ‘diatom… what did you say?’
 Many people abbreviate it by simply saying ‘diatoms.’
 In itself, that is very misleading, since the live creature is known as a diatom and only the shell, or the diatoms exoskeleton actually form the diatomite (Diatomaceous Earth).
 Seeing it is now in fossil form it has become shell-dust, earth or diatomite.
 Diatomaceous Earth is abbreviated as DE to save confusion and when we here refer to DE, we always mean the certified, food-grade extraction, never pool grade.

 Okay, why am I writing about this strange substance here on Wildmoz?
 For the sake of wildlife wellness and conservation, naturally, instead of chemically.

 Food grade DE was created by the build-up of millions of plankton or shell deposits from single-celled algae settling on the bottom of fresh water lakes, eons and eons ago, over millions of years.
 Today, it is mined worldwide, much like a dry clay and processed into silica powder and distributed in bags or bulk.
-In our area, DE is excavated in places like Botswana, Mozambique and North West, South Africa.
+In our area, this wonder substance is excavated in places like Botswana, Mozambique and North West, South Africa.

 For those who care about the children’s planet, read on.